ucl-exoplanets/pylightcurve/README.md

 MIT License

-Copyright (c) 2016-2017 Angelos Tsiaras and Konstantinos Karpouzas
+Copyright (c) 2016-2017 Angelos Tsiaras, Konstantinos Karpouzas and Ryan Varley

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal